 Historic House began life as a bank in 1888.
 These days it holds a position perfectly suited to its mature age—that of a museum!
 One of the few Queenslanders left in Charleville, Historic House has for many years been the home of historic furniture, working gramophones, bric-a-brac, clothing and tools.
 The machinery collection includes a Dennis fire engine, rail ambulance, and a 10hp Marshall steam engine used to power about 40 shearers’ stands at a local station from 1909 to 1972.
 There’s a replica Cobb and Co coach and even a big old cast iron tyring plate (used for assembling wheels) that belonged to Cobb and Co.
 The Charleville and District Historical Society have been cataloguing old Cobb and Co changing stations in the southwest.
 President George Balsillie is particularly passionate about the project because he says the information needs to be captured before it disappears into oblivion.
 “Even now, it’s going back a long way.
 The last Cobb and Co coach travelled the Yuleba to Surat road in 1923, and many of the services had ceased years before that,” he said.
 The plan is to place a permanent plaque at each changing station, situated 12 to 15 miles apart so the horses could be changed.
 A groomsman and his family lived at each place to feed and tend the horses in their care.
 Bronze plaques have already been placed at the three stations between Charleville and Augathella and the plan is to continue with routes to Tambo, then Adavale and Windorah.
 A map of the changing stations and a booklet telling their stories are available from Historic House.

 Royal Flying Doctor Service

-The free attraction is open Monday to Friday from 8.30am to 4.30pm and on weekends and public holidays from 10.00am to 4.30pm (closed on weekends and public holidays from November to February.)
+The free attraction is open Monday to Friday from 8.30am to 4.30pm and on weekends and public holidays from 10.00am to 4.30pm (closed on weekends and public holidays from October to February.)